 When planning a date, the pressure is on to do something fun, creative and original.
 Dinner and a movie doesn’t cut it these days.
 Below are some unique New York ideas for shaking up the stuffy institution of dating.

 Go Island Hopping

 Pack a picnic and head to Governors Island for a romantic afternoon.
 Take a stroll or bike ride around the island’s perimeter and check out the views of Manhattan, Brooklyn and the New York Harbor.
-Spread a blanket across one of the park’s many lawns and enjoy the sculptures while snacking on something you have packed with your sweetheart.
-This season’s line up has yet to be announced, but the park promises to host some great concerts again this summer.
+Play bocce, catch the Rising Waters: Photographs of Hurricane Sandy exhibit (August 24-Sept 29), presented by The International Center of Photography and the Museum of the City of New York, then spread a blanket across one of the park’s many lawns, while snacking on something you have packed with your sweetheart.
+Or plan a visit during the Parked: Food Truck Fest on September 5.
 With so many activities and cool spaces, you can’t go wrong bringing that special someone here.